Secondary Securities Markets

 After securities have been issued, they are frequently traded in the secondary markets.
 Securities can be traded on organized national and local stock exchanges, in the over-the-counter market, and directly between buyers and sellers, often using the services of an electronic network.

-In the United States, there are 3 major national stock exchanges—the New York Stock Exchange (NYSE), the American Stock Exchange (AMEX), and the NASDAQ—which list most of the major companies—and numerous local exchanges, which list smaller, local companies.
-The New York Stock Exchange is the largest exchange, followed closely by NASDAQ, while AMEX is a distant third.
-However, AMEX lists many new types of securities, such as exchange-traded funds.
+In the United States, 2 major national stock exchanges — the New York Stock Exchange (NYSE) and the NASDAQ — list most of the major companies—and numerous local exchanges, list smaller, local companies.
+The New York Stock Exchange is the largest exchange, followed closely by NASDAQ.
 The local exchanges include the following:

 - Boston Stock Exchange